The Spiritual Power of Saying “That’s Not Me Anymore”

 But survival strategies are not always meant to become lifelong identities.

 Many people hesitate to change because they do not want to seem inconsistent.
-They worry that choosing differently will confuse others or disappoint people who benefited from the older version of them.

-If you are healing, your choices should change.
+But if you are healing, your choices should change.

 If you are growing, your responses should change.